 It was the uname program.
-The uname program was loaded into memory.
-It started to handle its options and discovered an unknown option.
+The uname program was loaded into memory and executed.
+It started to process the options it received from the shell and didn't like the -x option.
 It printed the error message and aborted.

 What terminal device are you using?